uber/cadence/CONTRIBUTING.md

 * For small changes where the approach seems obvious, you can open a PR with what you believe to be production-ready or near-production-ready code.
 As you get more experience with how we develop code, you'll find that more PRs will begin falling into this category.

+:warning: Note:
+Please allow our maintainer to edit your PR.
+This repo requires rebase before merging.
+Without the permission, we cannot rebase when necessary.

 ### Commit Messages And Titles of Pull Requests

 Overcommit adds some requirements to your commit messages.
 At Uber, we follow the